 - Andouille sausage is a spicy smoked pork sausage.
 If you don’t like spicy sausage you can substitute kielbasa sausage.

-- For the potatoes, par-boil them first.
+- For the potatoes, par-boil them first in a pot on the stove.
 This gives them a head start otherwise they take a lot longer to cook than the rest of the ingredients.
 Sometimes I leave the potatoes out when I don’t have the time to precook them.

-- Old Bay seasoning is a mix of different spices and really makes this shrimp boil delicious.
+- Old Bay seasoning is a mix of different spices including salt and pepper and really makes this shrimp boil delicious.
 There really isn’t a substitute although you could use Cajun seasoning, which is not the same thing but would work well.

 - You will also need some olive oil and lemons and parsley for garnish.

-Line your baking sheet with foil which will make it really easy to clean-up.
-Spread all of the ingredients in an even layer on the sheet pan.
+Line your rimmed baking sheet with foil which will make it really easy to clean-up.
+Spread all of the ingredients in a single layer on the prepared baking sheet.
 They should not be too crowded otherwise the different ingredients may not cook evenly.

 Drizzle olive oil over the top of everything.
 Sprinkle the seasoning over the top, too.
 Cover the pan with foil leaving space inside for the air to circulate.

-Bake for 20 to 25 minutes at 425°F. Until the shrimp and corn are cooked.
-Uncover and add more seasoning, if desired.
-Squeeze lemon juice and sprinkle parsley over the top and serve.
+Bake for 20 to 25 minutes at 425°F. Until the shrimp and corn are cooked and the potatoes are tender.
+Uncover and add more seasoning, if you think it needs it.
+Sprinkle parsley over the top and serve it with lemon wedges, if desired.

 Can I use frozen shrimp?